scicloj/tablecloth/docs/index.md

 ### Dataset

-Dataset is a special type which can be considered as a map of columns implemented around `tech.ml.datatype` library.
+Dataset is a special type which can be considered as a map of columns implemented around `tech.ml.dataset` library.
 Each column can be considered as named sequence of typed data.
 Supported types include integers, floats, string, boolean, date/time, objects etc.